-Maybe saving a few extra money, getting a discount on your favorite apparel, or saving more on taxes.
+Maybe you are saving a little extra money, getting a discount on your favourite apparel, or saving more on taxes.
 Income tax deductions have always saved taxpayers money and also inclined more people to pay taxes for the benefits they receive.
 And when we talk about deductions, 80C is the most powerful thing.
-It allows a maximum deduction of ₹1.5 lakh every year from the taxpayer’s total income.
+It allows a maximum deduction of ₹1.5 lacks annually from the taxpayer’s total income.
 The benefit of this deduction can be availed by Individuals and HUFs.

 Let us explore some of them:

 - 80TTA: Any interest income earned from savings account deposits can be claimed under Section 80TTA.
 Nonetheless, any amount above ₹10,000 shall be chargeable to tax in the hands of the assessee.
 If there are multiple savings accounts in different banks, the cumulative interest in all the bank accounts is considered and is taxed under ‘income from other sources.
 If such interest income exceeds ₹10,000 in a year, only the excess amount over the cap is taxable at rates depending upon the aggregate annual income of the assessee.